westlund4228/amc_ai502/README.md

+**This repository is for the 2025 Spring AI502 Term Project at KAIST.
+It is based on https://github.com/mit-han-lab/amc (MIT License), with modifications for academic purposes.
+See below for original author and license information.**

+---

 # AutoML for Model Compression (AMC)

 This repo contains the PyTorch implementation for paper [**AMC: AutoML for Model Compression and Acceleration on Mobile Devices**](https://arxiv.org/abs/1802.03494).